I'm in care - who can help me?

 The Children in Care Council:

-If you’re living away from your family, and you have an East Sussex social worker, you may find it helpful to contact the Children in Care Council (CICC).
-They can help if you have a question, want to talk or have something to say.
+If you live away from your family and have a social worker from East Sussex, you can contact the Children in Care Council (CICC).
+The CICC can help you if you have a question, want to talk, or have something to say.

 Contact the CICC coordinator, Meshelle Carmody: